Quick Answer: Which AI Features Make Sense For Mobile Apps?

 |---|---|---|

-| On-device AI | Privacy-sensitive tasks, offline use, low-latency capture, quick vision/text/audio processing, accessibility, simple summaries. | Limited model size, device compatibility constraints, harder quality control across devices, update/delivery planning. |
+| On-device AI | Privacy-sensitive tasks, offline use, low-latency capture, quick vision/text/audio processing, accessibility, simple summaries. | Limited model size, device compatibility constraints, harder quality control across devices, update and delivery planning. |

 | Cloud AI API | Complex reasoning, large context, fresh knowledge, multimodal workflows, agentic tool use, heavy generation. | Network dependency, token cost, latency, privacy review, vendor dependency, stronger monitoring requirements. |

-| Hybrid | Most serious mobile AI products: local capture or pre-processing plus cloud reasoning, retrieval, evaluation, and workflow integration. | More architecture work, clearer fallback design, more testing paths, but often the best balance. |
+| Hybrid | Most production mobile AI products: local capture or pre-processing plus cloud reasoning, retrieval, evaluation, and workflow integration. | More architecture work, clearer fallback design, more testing paths, but often the best balance. |

 A field app might run OCR or image checks locally, then send only structured fields to a server for validation.
 A shopping app might use local signals for ranking shortcuts and a cloud model for richer discovery.
 A support app might summarize device logs locally but use a cloud assistant for policy-aware answers.
 The right answer depends on privacy, latency, offline needs, model quality, cost, and device coverage.